ExpediaGroup/styx/docs/user-guide/admin-interface.md

 #### Syntax
 `http://<STYX_SERVER_URL>/admin/dashboard/index.html`

-Dashboard provides a visual representation of origins health.
+Dashboard provides a visual representation of the origins health.
 It lists all configured origins providing information about the status of the underlying connection to each origin.
-Using this dashboard you can quickly observe whether the origin is reachable, what is a quality of a connection etc.
+Using this dashboard you can quickly observe whether the origin is reachable, what is the quality of a connection, etc.

 It also provides summarized information about error codes in current server uptime, both for the response from origins and from Styx.